charlietriplett/OpenA11yEngineer/_checklist-web/heading.markdown

     Nothing, headings should not be focusable

 name:  |
-  The heading's purpose should be clear
+  The heading's purpose and level should be clear
 role:  |
   Identifies itself as a heading and its level
 group: |